thiagontnx/foundation/groupfoundation/foundation.rst

   To get your lab back on track, without abandoning your progress in your local browser:

   - Open the Foundation VM console from within Prism
-  - Download your AOS package from http://10.42.194.11/workshop_staging/nht/ and place it in the ~/foundation/nos folder.
+  - Download your AOS package from the site specific (RTP/PHX) link provided above and place it in the ~/foundation/nos folder.
 This is the directory that Foundation will place packages uploaded through the web interface.

   .. figure:: images/12.png